CarlaKeresztesi/ts-game/README.md

 -   **Add Fun Fact** about the countries upon a correct answer.
 -   **Languages** - add localization to support different languages.

-## 🤝Contributions and Feedback
+## ⭐ Feedback

-Contributions and feedback are welcome!
-Hope you enjoy the game as much as I did working on it!
+Feedback is always welcome!
+Hope you enjoy the game as much as I am working on it!

 <p align="center">
   <img src="signature.png" alt="signature" width="150"/>